The-West-Scripts/The-West-Essentials/README.md

 ![](https://imgur.com/V5uBBcJ.png)

 **Hide completed achievements**
-For better overview you can hide your completed achievements.
+For better overview, your completed achievements will be hidden.
+Click again on the current category, to unhide them.
 All achievements are hidden except them in the 'Most recent' and 'Heroic deeds' sections.
 <img src="https://imgur.com/7xUwhHT.png" width="600">